-A new study finds that children with immigrant fathers are much more likely to suffer from post-traumatic stress disorder (PTSD).
+A new study finds that children with immigrant dads are much more likely to suffer from post-traumatic stress disorder (PTSD).

 The register-based study, conducted by researchers from the University of Turku in Finland, included 3,639 children born in Finland between 1987-2012 who were diagnosed with PTSD.

-The findings show that children who had an immigrant father were twice as likely be diagnosed with PTSD than those with two Finnish parents.
+The findings show that children who had immigrant dads were twice as likely to be diagnosed with PTSD than those with two Finnish parents.
 The researchers stress that schools and clinicians should become more aware of the intergenerational transmission of trauma.

 PTSD is a trauma-and stressor-related disorder that can occur when a person experiences a traumatic event.
 Individuals with PTSD develop symptoms such as re-experiencing the traumatic event, avoidance of stimuli, negative alterations in cognition and moods, and hyperarousal.